deeffest/DEEF-Lite-Media-Player/README.md

 ## ✨ Key Features
 - **Cross-Platform Compatibility**
-  Runs seamlessly on Windows, Linux, and macOS.
+  Runs seamlessly on Windows and Linux.

 - **Playlist Management**
   Create, manage, and play your favorite playlists.